SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/new-organizations.md

 3. In the details pane, under **Mail settings - Disabled**, click **Enable**.

-    A warning displays asking if you are sure you want to enable mail for the public folder.
+    A warning displays asking if you're sure you want to enable mail for the public folder.
 Click **Yes**.

 The public folder will be mail-enabled and the name of the public folder will become the alias of the public folder.
 If you have multiple recipients with that name, the public folder's alias will be appended with a number.
 For example, if you have a distribution group named SalesTeam and you create a public folder named SalesTeam and then mail-enable it, the alias of that public folder will be SalesTeam1.